Nandana19052003/Medical_Insurance_Premium_Predicting_Model/README.md

-# Medical_Insurance_Premium_Predicting_Model
+# Medical Insurance Premium Predicting Model

 ## Overview
 The Medical Insurance Premium Prediction project is a machine learning-based application that predicts the insurance premium for an individual based on various factors such as age, gender, BMI, smoking status, region, and number of children.
 This project aims to provide an accurate estimate of insurance premiums to help individuals make informed decisions about their healthcare coverage.

 ## Features
--> Predicts insurance premium based on user input data.
+- Predicts insurance premium based on user input data.
--> User-friendly interface for inputting data.
+- User-friendly interface for inputting data.
--> Supports selection of gender, smoking status, and region.
+- Supports selection of gender, smoking status, and region.
--> Number selection for age, BMI, and number of children.
+- Number selection for age, BMI, and number of children.
--> Utilizes RandomForestRegressor algorithm for prediction.
+- Utilizes RandomForestRegressor algorithm for prediction.

 ## Technologies Used
--> Python
+- Python
--> NumPy
+- NumPy
--> Pandas
+- Pandas
--> Scikit-learn
+- Scikit-learn
--> Streamlit
+- Streamlit

 ## Contributors
 - B. Nandana